atsapura/CardManagement/README.md

 - CardManagement.Data.
 Data access layer.
 Contains entities, db interaction functions and composition root for this layer.
 - CardManagement.Infrastructure.
 In here you'll find a global composition root, logging, app configuration functions.
 - CardManagement.Console/CardManagement.Api.
 Entry point for using global composition root from infrastructure.

+## Detailed description

+[Here's](https://github.com/atsapura/CardManagement/blob/master/article/Fighting%20complexity%20in%20software%20development.md) long and boring explanation of why anyone would even bother to use F# for web api and tips on how to do it in such a way so you don't blow your head off.